deeheber/note-service-next-generation/CONTRIBUTING.md

 5. If your PR fixes an open issue be sure to write `fixes #[ issue number here ]` in the PR description.

 ## Finding Help
-Please send a direct message to [@deeheber on Twitter](https://twitter.com/deeheber) if any of your questions have not been addressed by the documentation in this repository.
+Please contact [Danielle via the social media links in the footer](https://danielleheberling.xyz/) if any of your questions have not been addressed by the documentation in this repository.